IT Security tips and good practice

 - Update your virus definitions: configure your anti-virus software to update regularly.
 We recommend a daily update interval.
 This can be set to be automatic so you don't have to do anything daily apart from being logged on to the network at the specified update time.
 The updating only takes a few minutes and occurs in the background so you can continue to use your machine during the process.

 - Scan your computer: Use your anti-virus software to scan your computer regularly.
-Anti-virus software typically consists of two components - a detection element (the virus definitions), which can detect known viruses and prevent them from triggering, and a cleaning element (the engine) which can disinfect viruses which may already be on your computer.
+Anti-virus software typically consists of two components - a detection element (the virus definitions), which can detect known viruses and prevent them from triggering, and a cleaning element (the engine) which can disinfect viruses that may already be on your computer.
 Scans can be set to run automatically or manually.

 - Update your Windows/macOS: Stay current on software security updates for your software.
 All software companies are constantly releasing patches and updates to fix security issues, as well as other flaws discovered in their products.
 These flaws are what virus writers and hackers exploit to gain access to your data.
-Make sure you stay ahead of the hackers and keep you software up-to-date.
+Make sure you stay ahead of the hackers and keep your software up-to-date.
 A quick and easy way to do this for Microsoft Windows users is to run 'windows update' from the icon on your start menu.